bahrus/pdpu/README.md

 The most interesting attribute/property is the "to" attribute.
 The stuff that comes before the opening brace is the css selector, similar to css selectors in a css file.
 Only the way that selector is used is as a test on each of the next siblings after the p-d element.
 The code uses the "matches" method to test each element for a match.

 The stuff inside the braces is a name value pair:  To the left of the colon is the name of the property that should be set on matching elements.
 To the right is a JavaScript path / expression for where to get the value used for setting.
 The path is evaluated from the JavaScript event that gets fired.
 Only very simple "a.b.c" type expressions are allowed.
 No ! or other JavaScript expressions is currently supported.
+If the path is a single ., then it will pass the entire event object.

 All the components described in this document support an attribute (not a property), "debug".
 If the attribute is present, the code will break everytime the event it is monitoring for fires.